0xdbug/Unit-Testing-Practice/README.md

 these two are good when the code is already written and works. we want minimal changes to production code.

 otherwise regular injection is fine ig

+### Run Loops
+Some UIKit actions are not immediate, they add an event to the run loop. execute the run loop to fire events

 - Constructor Injection
 - Property Injection
 - Method Injection